Echezona-Payments/echezona-woo-plugin/readme.txt

 == Description ==

-Echezona Payments is a WooCommerce payment gateway plugin that allows you to accept payments through the Echezona Payment Gateway.
+Echezona Woo Payments is a WooCommerce payment gateway plugin that allows you to accept payments through the Echezona Payment Gateway.
 This plugin enables your WooCommerce store to process payments securely and efficiently.

 = Features =